Supraventricular Tachycardia (SVT)

 An abnormally fast heart rhythm (tachycardia) can arise from the upper or lower chambers of the heart, or be a 'circuit' made up of the upper and lower chambers.
-The heart's electrical activity can be seen well using an electrocardiograph (ECG).
+Doctors can see the heart's electrical activity by using an electrocardiograph (ECG).

 How dangerous is SVT?

 Supraventricular tachycardias are usually not dangerous.
 They are not due to a 'heart attack' and in children with an otherwise healthy heart, do not cause sudden death.
 However, if they occur very often or for long periods of time (hours to days), then they can cause difficulty with the pumping action of the heart.
 This can be dangerous if untreated.

 An area of the upper chambers takes over the pacemaker activity of the heart.
 This is relatively uncommon in children.

 A large area of the upper chamber forms an electrical circuit.
 Children who have had previous heart surgery involving the upper chambers usually display this rhythm.
 Some children with atrial flutter are at risk of developing clots because the blood flow in these chambers is slow and disorganised.

 An extra electrical connection (called an 'accessory pathway') exists between the upper and lower chambers.
 The wave of electricity that normally passes from the top to the bottom of the heart can now pass back up through the abnormal pathway, forming a re-entry circuit.
 This is the most common form of SVT in children under 8 years of age.
 The majority of infants with atrio-ventricular re-entrant tachycardia 'outgrow' the tachycardia during their first year but it may come back in later childhood.